oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NetworkingScenariosGF.md

 6. Again make sure to export the Route Rules in OCI into excel and terraform.
 Please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)

 This completes the modification of VLANs in OCI.
 Verify the components in console.

+### RPCs
+Remote VCN peering is the process of connecting two VCNs in different regions (but the same tenancy).
+The peering allows the VCNs' resources to communicate using private IP addresses without routing the traffic over the internet or through your on-premises network.

+   - Modify your excel sheet to update required data in the Tabs - DRGs.
+   - The source and target RPC details to be entered in DRG sheet for establishing a connection.
+Please check the example in excel file for reference.
+   - Make sure that the DRGRouteRulesinOCI sheet and corresponing terraform is in synch with DRG route rules in OCI console.
+If not, please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)

+   - Global directory which is inside the customer outdir will have all RPC related files and scripts.
+   - The RPC resources(modules,provider configurations etc) are generated dynamically for the tenancy and can work along only with CD3 automation toolkit.
+   - Choose option 'Network' and then 'Customer Connectivity' for creating RPC in GreenField workflow.
+   - Output files are created under _/cd3user/tenancies/<customer\_name>/terraform_files/global/rpc directpry

 <br>[Go back to Networking Scenarios](#networking-scenarios)
 <br><br>